OQ (company): 2021 to present

 A contract for the exploration and development of natural gas resources in Block 11 was signed by OQ, Shell and TotalEnergies in September 2022.
 Shell has a 67.5% stake, OQ 10% and TotalEnergies 22.5%.
 The companies have previously signed a similar agreement for neighbouring Block 10.

 In June 2023, OQ signed an agreement with DEME and Hydrom for the project development of Hyport Duqm for the engineering of 150 square metres and the construction of the renewable energy and downstream sites required for green hydrogen production and green ammonia plants.

 In August 2023, OQ signed LNG supply agreements with Shell.
 OQ is expected to supply 0.8 million tonnes per year of LNG to Shell for 10 years from 2025 and 0.75 million tonnes per year for 4 years from 2026.

+In October 2023, OQ Gas Networks IPO listing hit a record high and was the third largest listed company on the MSX.
+The IPO was oversubscribed about 14 times and investors bought 2.1 billion shares, a 49% stake, raising OMR 288 million.

+In February 2024, the OQ8 Duqm refinery was inaugurated and working at 100% full capacity of 230,000 bpd.
+The refinery is a joint venture with Kuwait Petroleum International.

+The OQ Exploration and Production (OQEP) raised $2 billion in October 2024 with the sale of about 2 billion shares amounting to 25% stake.

+In November 2024, the OQ Base Industries (OQBI) made its initial public offering on the Muscat Stock Exchange raising $490 million.

+OQ Alternative Energy in partnership with TotalEnergies, signed an agreement in December 2024 with Petroleum Development Oman (POD) for three separate renewable energy projects.

+In April 2025, all of OQ Chemicals was sold to European-based investment firms Strategic Value Partners (SVP) and Blantyre Capital including all production sites in Germany and the United States.

+The lenders' reliability test (LRT) was completed at the OQ8 Duqm refinery in April 2025, providing about $4 billion in shareholder guarantees for the stable transition into commercial operations.
+The refinery maintained 100% operational rates for all of 2024 and exported more than 4.1 million tonnes of refined products.

 Operations

 The OQ is invested into different main sectors through its network of subsidiaries.
 These include petrochemicals, refining and marketing, metal and mining and services.

 OQ Company runs operations via four main subsidiaries: